In the commercial law field, contract audits are advisable and the application of the E-Commerce Directive will be affected.

 - However, there is the potential for Brexit to generate problems with the interpretation of contract provisions referring to the EU or EU law, as well as to have commercial or profitability impacts

-- UK consumer protection law in respect of contracts has been considerably amended in line with EU harmonisation Directives and case-law, but this is now embodied in UK legislation and regulatory arrangements and will be largely unaffected by Brexit (unless/until the Government decides to make changes, but such changes would be subject to public consultation and parliamentary scrutiny)
+- UK consumer protection law in respect of contracts has been considerably amended in line with EU harmonisation Directives and case-law, but this is now embodied in UK legislation and regulatory arrangements and will be largely unaffected by Brexit (unless/until the UK government decides to make changes, but such changes would be subject to public consultation and parliamentary scrutiny).
+That said, the government has decided, after consultation, to give not just the Supreme Court but also lower courts the ability to depart from EU law interpretations, so case law may start to change in the short to medium term.

 - Certain important aspects of the EU E-Commerce Directive may no longer apply to UK-based information service providers from the end of the transition period.
 The government has recently updated its guidance in this area